 Per the Joint Technical Report, RDFI-TM cannot be used to determine if the infant meets the criteria to end acute-retinal-screening examinations.
-The infant must have at least one BIO exam either prior to discharge from the NICU; within 72 hours of discharge, OR within one week of the most recent imaging, if the most recent image was interpreted as PAR.
+The infant must have at least one BIO exam either prior to discharge from the NICU; within 72 hours of the last RDFI-TM examination if the most recent image demonstrates peripheral avascular retina; or within one week of the most recent imaging if that imaging demonstrated full retinal vascularization; or if photos are inadequate to confirm presence or absence of ROP.